issalab/mkturk/public/mkturk/readme.md

 4 - unused

-5 - sample command led
+5 - digital in 0 led

-6 - unused led
+6 - digital in 1 led

 7 - unused led